 There are many proposed used cases for smart contracts.
 Perhaps, the allocation of funds to a vendor following a property sale, using a rule-based code.
 Or, the tracking of ownership rights in order to apportion royalty payments.
 One can use smart contracts for different situations ranging from financial derivatives to insurance premiums, breach contracts, financial services, legal processes & crowdfunding agreements etc.

 What are the key benefits?

-The blockchain technology hosting the smart contract means that information is encrypted and duplicated across the ledger, and that transactions are traceable and backed up.
-This provides an irrefutable audit trail, and reassurance of security and transparency of the agreement.
-All members of the blockchain network have an identical copy of the data, without need for reconciliation.
+The blockchain technology hosting the smart contract means that information.
+Encrypted and duplicated across the ledger, and that transactions are traceable and backed up.
+This provides an irrefutable audit trail and reassurance of security and transparency of the agreement.
+All members of the blockchain network have an identical copy of the data, without the need for reconciliation.

 Are there any associated risks?

-Other concerns centre on the potential for cyber attacks.
-Currently there’s no legal framework specifically designed for smart contracts and blockchain.
+Other concerns center on the potential for cyber attacks.
+Currently, there’s no legal framework specifically designed for smart contracts and blockchain.